Whose Will decreed this landlocked sea

 That seem to measure more than man?

-Look not down deep but far afield,
+Pray not deep down but far afield,

 Beyond the limits of our sight.